 30. Front, Back, Side Following

-This exercise was given in one of Özerk Sonat Pamir’s workshops which he references Anita Saij, founder of the school which no longer exists known as the Nordic School of Butoh.** Participants walk throughout the space and are given a series of instructions: (1) keep one person to your front at all times; (2) Keep two people in your view at all times; (3) keep one person to your front and one person to your side; (3) keep one person in your view and another outside of your view.
+This exercise was given in one of Özerk Sonat Pamir’s workshops which he references Anita Saij, founder of the Nordic School of Butoh.** Participants walk throughout the space and are given a series of instructions: (1) keep one person to your front at all times; (2) Keep two people in your view at all times; (3) keep one person to your front and one person to your side; (3) keep one person in your view and another outside of your view.
 Variations can be played with.

 31. Bizarre Sign Language